gama-platform/gama.clients/python/README.md

 # Gama client

- Gama-client is a python wrapper for interacting with the headless mode (called gama-server) of the modeling and simulation platform [gama](https://gama-platform.org/).
-The latest release is compatible with gama 1.9.2.
+Gama-client is a Python module designed to facilitate interactions with the headless mode of the modeling and simulation platform known as [gama](https://gama-platform.org/).
+It is compatible with gama version 1.9.3.
+This wrapper handles the connection to gama-server and sends properly formatted requests.
+It is designed to accommodate the asynchronous nature of gama-server, enabling users to manage multiple simulations simultaneously.
+However, users are responsible for handling received messages, such as command confirmations, simulation outputs, and errors.
+We provide a functional example that demonstrates how to structure your code for sequential execution.

-This wrapper will take care of the connection with gama-server and of sending properly formatted requests to gama-server.
-It is made to fit the asynchronous nature of gama-server and thus makes it possible to handle multiple simulations at the same time, but the counterpart is that the users will still have to manage what to do with the received messages (command confirmation, simulation output, errors etc.) by themselves.
-We provide a working example that shows the architecture you can deploy if you still want to have a sequential execution.
+Starting from version 1.2.0 of the wrapper, a new class has been introduced to allow synchronous (blocking) calls to gama-server.
+It's important to note that using this feature may lead to issues in cases where errors originate from gama-server, as the code might indefinitely wait for a response that will never arrive.

 # Installation
 In your python environment, install the gama-client package with the command: